lukezhangma/web_with_nginx/README.md

 This project contains two directories, such as:
 `packer`,`terraform`
-+ These scripts don't contain Aamzon account dependency.
++ These scripts don't contain Amazon account dependency.
 Assuming you have proper AWS credential configure in `.aws` directory and if using MFA. you have temporary token obtained.
 You can run these scripts against any Amazon accounts.

 + I assume that you have Pakcer, Terraform, Ansible properly installed.